raspiblitz/raspiblitz/alternative.platforms/dietpi/Odroid_HC1_XU4.md

 ### Build your own DietPi image:

-Watch out this is an ardous process.
+Watch out this is an arduous process.
 Updating from a v6.14 DietPi image is causing a bootloop after the first restart.
 See the issue: https://github.com/MichaIng/DietPi/issues/2495.
 This will be sorted out once a new image version is uploaded for the Odroids to dietpi.com